Updated: March 2021

-In most cases, your vape getting hot is pretty much nothing but you getting a little gung-ho in your vaping, but especially if it’s the battery rather than the tank that’s getting hot, it could be a sign of a genuine problem, so it’s worth looking into and sorting out.
+In most cases, your vape getting hot is pretty much nothing but you getting a little gung-ho in your vaping.
+However, if it’s the battery rather than the tank that’s getting hot, it could be a sign of a genuine problem, so it’s worth looking in to and sorting out.

-After all, any battery, whether it’s a mobile phone, a laptop or a vape, has a (miniscule) chance of failing, and in the event something does go wrong it’s important to know what to do with it.
+After all, any battery, whether it’s a mobile phone, a laptop or a vape, has a (minuscule) chance of failing.
+In the event something does go wrong it’s important to know what to do with it.

 Here’s a brief guide to why your vape might be getting hot and how to deal with it.

-The first step when your vape is getting hot is to think about what the problem is and try to work out how serious it’s likely to be.
+The first step when your vape is getting hot is to think about what the problem is and how serious it’s likely to be.

 If your vape is getting hot, it will either be coming from the battery or from the tank, particularly around where the coil is connected.
 Of course, heat coming from one place will radiate to the other, so it isn’t always that easy to work out where it’s coming from.
 Feel the base of the tank where the coil is and around the battery section – the place where it’s hottest will be the source.